 Add hooks on the wall for hiking poles, backpacks, life jackets, helmets, chairs, or for whatever needs hanging.

-Hooks in the garage is a great way to store wet gear that you don’t want in the house yet.
-Perfect for life jackets, waders, wet rain gear, etc. L brackets or hooks are a great way to store chairs and tentpoles.
+Hooks in the garage are a great way to store wet gear that you don’t want in the house yet.
+Perfect for life jackets, waders, wet rain and snow gear, etc. L brackets or hooks are an easy way to store chairs and tentpoles.

 We keep hooks in the garage for hanging wet life jackets and gear after a trip.
 We keep huge bins for different sports (life jackets get stored in a big tub, backpacking packs and gear in another tub, stoves/fuel/bear spray in another, 2 kitchen gear tubs (1 for car camping, 1 for backpacking).
 Paddleboards are kept hanging off ceiling racks and bikes hang on walls.
 We keep our daypacks packed and ready to go in the mudroom!